February 10, 2020

 Trainer

-Further education can be so simple – if learners do not (unintentionally) make mistakes that hinder the learning process.
-If you, as a trainer, know these 3 typical learning mistakes, you can help your participants finally learn in a relaxed way.
+Further education can be so simple – when learners do not (unconsciously) make mistakes that hinder the learning process.
+If you, as a trainer, know these 3 typical learning mistakes, you can help your participants learn relaxed at last.

-The success of a training or coaching does not only depend on you as a professional but is also influenced by the motivation and methodology of your participants – learning mistakes often stand in the way.
+The success of a training or coaching depends not only on you as a professional, but is also influenced by the motivation and methodology of your participants – learning mistakes often stand in the way.

-In the list of typical learning mistakes at modu-learn, I have certainly found myself more than once.
-Both during my studies and later in my career, I have probably made every mistake at least once – making life difficult for myself.
+In the list of typical learning mistakes at modu-learn, I have found myself more than once.
+Both during my studies and later in my career, I probably made every mistake at least once – and thus made my life harder.
 Unfortunately, learners often only notice such mistakes afterwards.

-So that you, as a trainer, can recognize typical learning mistakes of your participants in the future, here is a summary of my Top 3 typical learning mistakes that I often encounter in further education – including suggestions on how to avoid them in your training:
+So that you, as a trainer, can recognize typical learning mistakes of your participants in the future, here is a summary of my Top 3 typical learning mistakes I often experience in further education – including suggestions on how to avoid them in your training:

-During intensive training over one or several days, the brain's performance limit is quickly reached.
-Concentration wanes, and information does not stick.
+With intensive training over one or more days, the brain's performance limit is quickly reached.
+Concentration wanes, and information doesn't stick in the head.
 Nevertheless, many learners tend to overload themselves.

-Strategy: The brain can only learn for a maximum of 6 hours a day.
-Therefore, plan your training days to be shorter than 6 hours and include adequate breaks.
+Strategy: A maximum of 6 hours a day, the brain is capable of learning.
+So, design your training days to be shorter than 6 hours and plan enough breaks.
 To shorten your training day, you can also offer theoretical content in a supplementary online course.
-This way, you distribute the learning workload over several days.
-If you offer an online course, remind your participants in the course after each learning unit to take breaks 🙂
+This way, you spread the learning load over several days.
+If you offer an online course, also remind your participants within the course after each learning unit to take breaks 🙂

 Feste Pausen sind auch in Online-Trainings wichtig, um aufnahmefähig zu bleiben.